Sound absorption in glasses: Comparison to experiment

 Fig. 4 compares the soft potential calculations to vitreous silica data \cite{ray,keil,bartell,jones}, in Fig. 4 (a) to low frequency data where soft potential and tunneling predictions agree and in Fig. 4 (b) to high frequency data where they do not agree.

 Taking the values $P_s$, $W$ and the average $C$ in Table I, one can calculate $\Lambda_l$ and $\Lambda_t$ from the equations (\ref{c}) under the assumption that the two $C$-values are equal.
 One then has everything needed to calculate the sound absorption from the equations in Section II.
-C. The calculation reproduces not only the low frequency flexural data \cite{ray,keil} in Fig. 4 (a), which follow the tunneling model predictions, but also the higher frequency longitudinal ultrasonic data \cite{bartell,jones} in Fig. 4 (b), which confirm the deviations from the simple tunneling model in Fig. 3, first noted by Topp and Cahill \cite{topp}.
-The experimental deviations are a bit larger than the calculated ones, but the rise of the plateau at higher frequencies is reproduced by the soft potential model.
+C. The calculation reproduces the low frequency flexural data \cite{ray,keil} in Fig. 4 (a), which follow the tunneling model predictions.
+The higher frequency longitudinal ultrasonic data \cite{bartell,jones} in Fig. 4 (b) show the increase of the plateau height, first noted by Topp and Cahill \cite{topp}.
+In the 43 MHz data \cite{bartell}, this rise is markedly stronger than the soft potential prediction, but for the higher frequency one finds good agreement, so one can conclude that the rise of the tunneling plateau is indeed consistent with the soft potential model, though the model predicts it at a somewhat higher frequency.

 This interpretation is further supported by the measurements of resonant absorption (see eq. (\ref{restun})) of Golding, Graebner and Schutz \cite{golding} at 500 MHz, which yield again low values of $C$, $C_l=1.9\cdot 10^{-4}$ and $C_t=2.0\cdot 10^{-4}$, compatible within experimental error with the plateau height at lower frequencies in Fig. 4.